srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Note**: Do not be concerned with the `GetAwaiter().GetResult()` call - it's an artifact of how C# handles asynchronous calls from the `Main` method before C# 7.1.
 As the lab doesn't assume that level of support, it uses a bit of a workaround.

-1. Locate the **SendDeviceToCloudMessagesAsync** method.
+1. Locate the **SendDeviceToCloudMessagesAsync** method, and then take a minute to review the code.

     This method contains the code that generates the simulated device telemetry, and sends the events to the IoT Edge Gateway.

-1. Locate the **InstallCACert** and browse the code that installed the root CA X.509 certificate to the local machine certificate store.
+1. Locate the **InstallCACert** and browse the code that installs the root CA X.509 certificate to the local machine certificate store.

 1. In Visual Studio Code, with the `SimulatedDevice.cs` file still open, on the **Terminal** menu, select **New Terminal**.

-1. At the bottom of Visual Studio Code, in the **TERMINAL** window, run the following command to build the code for the **DownstreamDevice1** simulated device, and execute it to start sending device telemetry:
+1. At the bottom of Visual Studio Code, in the **TERMINAL** window, run the following command:

     ```bash
     dotnet run
     ```

+    This command will build and run the code for the **DownstreamDevice1** simulated device, which will start sending device telemetry.

-1. When the app attempts to install the X.509 certificate on the local machine so it can use it to authenticate with the IoT Edge Gateway, you may be prompted about installing the certificate.
-Click **Yes** to allow it and continue.
+    > **note**: When the app attempts to install the X.509 certificate on the local machine (so that it can use it to authenticate with the IoT Edge Gateway), you may see a Security Warning asking about installing the certificate.
+You will need to click **Yes** to allow the app to continue.

+1. If you are asked if you want to install the certificate, click **Yes**.

 1. Once the simulated device is running, the console output will display the events being sent to the Azure IoT Edge Gateway.